waelisa/EasyWay/README.md

 # EasyWay - Manjaro & Solus only.

-I'm lazy and i want everything in easy way.

 This script help you to install Lutris, Lutris driver, Steam and backup your home folder

 wget https://github.com/waelisa/EasyWay/raw/master/EasyWay.sh